Updated: Mar 19

 I particularly love the fact that the silver in silver clay is reclaimed silver - made from the silver reclaimed from photographic materials.
 The binder that it's made into a clay with is a simple, non-toxic material that burns off harmlessly.
 In this way, silver clay is an ethically produced and ecologically friendly material.

-I enjoy taking a lump of this clay and turning into something beautiful - taking my inspiration from the natural world around me and transforming the amorphous lump into a permanent, precious silver tribute to that world.
-Each piece is individually handmade by me and so is as individual as each leaf and texture that inspired it.
+I enjoy taking a lump of this clay and turning into something beautiful - taking my inspiration from the natural world around me and transforming the amorphous lump of clay into a permanent, precious silver jewellery tribute to that world.
+Each piece is individually handmade by me and so is as individual and unique as each leaf and texture that inspired it.

 "a treasured piece of jewellery for someone who also loves nature and the beauty of the natural world"

-I make each piece in the hope that it will become a treasured piece of jewellery for someone who also loves nature and the beauty of the natural world.
+I make each silver jewellery piece in the hope that it will become a treasured item for someone who also loves nature and the beauty of the natural world.